mozilla/releases-comm-central/mail/components/inappnotifications/docs/index.md

 ### Cache

-The notification data provided by the server is cached locally (`notifications`), in addition the cache also contains seeds for the set of notifications currently returned by the server (`seeds`), a list of notification IDs that should no longer be shown because the user interacted with them (`interactedWith`) - also limited to notifications that the server currently returns - and lastly the timestamp of when the cached data from the server was last updated (`lastUpdate`).
+The notification data provided by the server is cached locally (`notifications`), in addition the cache also contains seeds for the set of notifications currently returned by the server (`seeds`), a list of notification IDs that should no longer be shown because the user interacted with them (`interactedWith`) - also limited to notifications that the server currently returns.

 See also the [displayed_notifications](#displayed-notifications) section for some more usage info related to the list of notifications that were shown.